Hugh Lindsay (British Army officer): Personal life

-Lindsay's mother was the Hon Audrey Lavinia Lyttelton (1918-2007), sister of Hon.
-Viola Maud Lyttelton, who were daughters of John Lyttelton, 9th Viscount Cobham.
-His father was David Edzell Thomas Lindsay (1910-1968), a great-grandson of Charles Morgan, 1st Baron Tredegar.
+Lindsay's mother was the Hon Audrey Lavinia Lyttelton (1918–2007), sister of the Hon Viola Maud Lyttelton, who were daughters of John Lyttelton, 9th Viscount Cobham.
+His father was David Edzell Thomas Lindsay (1910–1968), a great-grandson of Charles Morgan, 1st Baron Tredegar.

 Lindsay was educated at Millfield.
-He married 33-year-old Sarah Brennan (MVO) in July 1987.
-Diana, Princess of Wales, and Prince Edward attended the ceremony which was held at the Church of St. Nicholas in Compton, Surrey.
+He married 33-year-old Sarah Brennan MVO in July 1987.
+The Princess of Wales and The Prince Edward attended the ceremony, which was held at the Church of St. Nicholas in Compton, Surrey.

 Military career

-Lindsay was a major in the British army when he was appointed an equerry to Queen Elizabeth II in October 1983.
-He was a career soldier who served in the 9th/12th Royal Lancers and returned to full-time army service with the unit in 1986 after serving the Queen.
-He was made an LVO (Lieutenant of the Royal Victorian Order) in 1986.
+Lindsay was a major in the British army when he was appointed an equerry to The Queen in October 1983.
+He was a career soldier who served in the 9th/12th Royal Lancers and returned to full-time army service with the unit in 1986 after serving The Queen.
+He was made an LVO in 1986.

 Death

-Major Lindsay was killed on 10 March 1988, aged 34, in a ski accident after being caught in an avalanche on Gotschnagrat Mountain while accompanying Charles, Prince of Wales, on a holiday in Klosters in Switzerland.
+Major Lindsay was killed on 10 March 1988, aged 34, in a ski accident after being caught in an avalanche on Gotschnagrat Mountain while accompanying the Prince of Wales (later Charles III) on a holiday in Klosters in Switzerland.
 A regional avalanche warning was in effect that day above 5,280 feet and the group had been at about 6,000 feet prior to the avalanche.
 Swiss authorities stated that the avalanche began about 300 feet above the group of six skiers, and that Lindsay and another member of the group, Patricia Palmer-Tomkinson, could not avoid the snow.
 Both Lindsay and Palmer-Tomkinson were swept away by the avalanche and over a precipice.
+Lindsay died while Palmer-Tomkinson was severely injured.

-In an interview in 1992, Diana, Princess of Wales, claimed that she took charge of the arrangements after the accident as Prince Charles was in shock.
+In an interview in 1992, the Princess of Wales claimed that she took charge of the arrangements after the accident, as the Prince of Wales was in shock.
 The group flew back with the body on 12 March and was met with a guard of honour from his regiment.
-His funeral took place on 17 March 1988 at the Royal Military Academy in Sandhurst, with the Queen, Prince Charles, Diana, Princess of Wales, Prince Andrew and Sarah, Duchess of York, in attendance.
-His wife, Sarah Lindsay, was six or seven months pregnant at the time.
-She subsequently gave birth to a daughter, Alice Rose Lyttelton Lindsay on 14 May 1988.
+His funeral took place on 17 March 1988 at the Royal Military Academy in Sandhurst, with the Queen, the Prince and Princess of Wales, and the Duke of York and Duchess of York attending.
+Sarah Lindsay was six or seven months pregnant at the time.
+She subsequently gave birth to a daughter, Alice Rose Lyttelton Lindsay, on 14 May 1988.
 She later remarried and took the last name Horsley.

 Investigation into death

-A criminal inquiry was opened after the avalanche, to determine if Prince Charles should face charges for the accident, as in 1964 an Olympic skier in Switzerland was charged with homicide by negligence following the deaths of two skiers in his charge.
-Prince Charles was later cleared of potential charges and authorities announced that while they would file no criminal charges against the party, the group did cause the avalanche.
+A criminal inquiry was opened after the avalanche, to determine whether Prince Charles should face charges for the accident but he was cleared.
+Authorities announced that, while they would file no criminal charges against the party, the group did cause the avalanche.